-As previously stated in Growing up in Paradise I was a baby in the ’50s, a child of the ’60s and a teenager in the ’70s and adulthood from the late seventies.
-Life was pretty free and easy back then, even though times were a changing.
+As previously stated in Growing up in Paradise, I was a baby in the ’50s, a child of the ’60s and a teenager in the ’70s and adulthood from the late seventies.
+Life was pretty free and easy back then, even though times were changing.

 High School, school certificate, and no driver’s licence, in that order.
 The school life came and went as we made our way through the minefields of growing up.

 Music began changing; there were fewer protest songs and more commercial pop.
 Some of us were more inclined to listen to more profound and meaningful music in the form of Pink Floyd and Santana.

 We wandered everywhere in complete safety, or that is what we thought.
 Everything bustled and Friday night traffic was bedlam but little on the weekends because nothing was open.
 That was until I moved from a small town to Auckland.